A fully precessing higher-mode surrogate model of effective-one-body waveforms: Methodology

 For each waveform data piece, we construct a linear basis using singular value decomposition (SVD) with a prescribed tolerance.
 We then construct an empirical time interpolant~\cite{Barrault:2004,Maday:2009,chaturantabut2010nonlinear,canizares2013gravitational} with the same number of empirical time nodes as basis functions for that data piece.
 The set of empirical time nodes $\{T_j\}$ are chosen differently for each waveform data piece.
 Similar to classical interpolation (e.g., polynomial basis functions with Chebyshev nodes), using the SVD basis and set of empirical node times we are able to represent each data piece with an empirical interpolant.
 This interpolant is specific to the waveform data piece, which takes advantage of a nearly optimal compact representation of the parameterized time-series data~\cite{field2011reduced,Field:2013cfa}.

-Finally, for each waveform data piece we construct a \emph{parametric fit} for the data at time $T_j$.
-As a concrete example, suppose we need to build a parametric fit of the co-orbital 22-mode data, $h^{22}_\mathrm{coorb}$, at time $T_j$.
-This 7-dimensional fit is given by

-where we have explicitly shown that the data is parameterized not by the spins at some reference time but rather the spins at time $T_j$.
+Finally, for each waveform data piece, we construct a \emph{parametric fit} for the data at time $T_j$, which is parameterized not by the spins at some reference time but rather the spins at time $T_j$.
 The function $h^{2, 2}_{\mathrm{coorb},{\tt S}}$ is given by a linear combination of basis functions.
 Similar to Ref.~\cite{blackman2017numerical}, we choose the basis functions to be a tensor product of 1D monomials in the spin components and $x(q)$, where $x$ arises from an affine mapping from the interval $[q_{\rm min}, q_{\rm max}]$ to the standard interval $[-1,1]$.
 We consider up to cubic functions in $x$ and up to quadratic functions in the spin components.
 Using all possible terms of this form would lead to overfitting and low-quality fits.
 We correct for this issue by using the forward-stepwise greedy fitting method described in Appendix A of Ref.~\cite{blackman2017surrogate}, which selects at most 150 relevant terms in such a way that avoids overfitting.
 Increasing the polynomial order in spin components or the mass ratio leads to a very steep increase in the number of terms, making the fit computationally infeasible.